scotentSD/Tutorials/_docs/Content/VSCode.md

    3. - Install relevant Extensions
    4. - Set any Preferences (Settings) for an extension

-- Clixk on the **Extensions** on the left hand menu. +It is the 3 box's with a 4thg one flying off teh top right corner_
+- Click on the **Extensions** on the left hand menu. +It is the 3 box's with a 4thg one flying off teh top right corner_

 Search for **markdown**:
 ![VS Code : Search Extensions](https://scotentsd.github.io/tutorials/images/extensionsearch.png){:height="40%" width="40%"}